 Environmental Science: EESD09, EESD10

 Nominations for the award will be based on the final written paper produced in the research course.
 Nominations for the award should come from the faculty supervisors of research projects and should include a short explanation of the significance of the research project, comments on the clarity of the writing, comments on the extent of original data produced in the research, and comments on publication potential in a peer-reviewed journal.

-A short nomination letter and the final research course paper of the nominated student must be submitted directly to the DPES Chair’s office (Ms Rose Jones: firstname.lastname@example.org) for adjudication by the DPES Research Committee.
+A short nomination letter and the final research course paper of the nominated student must be received by May 3, 2019 and should be submitted directly to the DPES Chair’s office (Ms Rose Jones: email@example.com) for adjudication by the DPES Research Committee.

 Evaluation of the award will be based on the final written paper produced in the research course.
 The award will be evaluated by members of the DPES research committee, who may additionally seek the advice of the coordinators of the research courses in each discipline.
 At least two research committee members, from the same discipline as the nominated student’s paper, will evaluate each nomination.
 Papers will be evaluated in relation to their overall quality, which includes aspects such as clarity, depth of discussion, and significance to the discipline.